Deviations of ergodic sums for toral translations II. Boxes: Introduction

-In section \ref{sec.reduction}, we reduce the Poisson limit of the first two coordinates of $(\star)$ to the Poisson limit theorem (Theorem \ref{ThPLat}) for the number of visits to a cusp by orbits of the Cartan action on $\bM=SL_3(\reals)/SL_3(\integers)$.
+In Section \ref{sec.reduction}, we reduce the Poisson limit of the first two coordinates of $(\star)$ to a Poisson limit theorem (Theorem \ref{ThPLat}) for the number of visits to a cusp by orbits of the Cartan action on the space of $d+1$ dimensional unimodular lattices $\cM=SL_{d+1}(\reals)/SL_{d+1}(\integers)$.
+To prove the Poisson limit for all components of $(\star)$, we need to show that the remaining components are asymptotically independent of the first two.
+This requires an extra work that is done in Proposition \ref{ThLacun}, where the argument is similar to the original analysis of Kesten.

-The proof of Theorem \ref{ThPLat} is given in Section \ref{sec5}.
-Poisson limit theorems for dynamical systems is a popular subject.
-The most relevant for our purposes is paper \cite{D} where a Poisson Limit Theorem is proven for partially hyperbolic systems assuming that the images of local unstable manifolds became equidistributed at sufficiently fast rate.
+The proof of Theorem \ref{ThPLat} occupies Sections \ref{sec.poisson.abstract}, \ref{SSSLMix}, and \ref{SSDenom}.
+In Section \ref{sec.poisson.abstract}, using martingale methods, we establish an abstract Poisson limit theorem that is well adapted to variables coming from dynamical systems.
+Establishing Poisson limit theorems for dynamical systems is a subject with rich literature (see \cite{AV, CC, DGS, D, FHN, Hir1, Hir2, Pit} and the references therein).
+The most relevant work for our purposes is the paper \cite{D} where a Poisson Limit Theorem is proven for partially hyperbolic systems assuming that the images of local unstable manifolds become equidistributed at sufficiently fast rate.

 In the present setting there are two new difficulties.
-First, the geometry of the cusp is quite complicated (especially for large $d$), in the sense that we do not know which $k$ and $l$ contribute to the resonances in ($\star$).
-However Rogers identities provide sufficiently strong control to handle this issue.
-Secondly, in the higher rank case (we need to consider the action of the full diagonal subgroup of $SL_3(\R)$ because, for a typical resonance, $a_1 k+b_2 l$ and $a_2 k+b_2 l$ have very different sizes) there is no notion of "unstable manifold" because there is no notions of "future" and "past" and going to infinity in different Weyl chambers gives different expanding and contracting directions.
-In the present setting, we are able to prove a Poisson limit theorem using the fact the long leaves of the Lyapunov foliations become uniformly distributed at a polynomial rate, except, possibly, for a small measure set.
+First, the geometry of the cusp is quite complicated (especially for large $d$), in the sense that we do not know what is the order of $\brk_i$s that contribute to the resonances in ($\star$).
+However Rogers identities (\cite{Siegel, Rogers}) provide sufficiently strong control to handle this issue.
+Secondly, we need to consider the action of the full diagonal subgroup of $SL_{d+1}(\R)$ because, for a typical resonance, $\brk_1,\brk_2\dots,$and $\brk_d$ have very different sizes.
+For such higher rank actions there is no notion of "unstable manifold" because there is no notions of "future" and "past" and going to infinity in different Weyl chambers gives different expanding and contracting directions.
+In the present setting, we are able to prove a Poisson limit theorem using the fact that the long leaves of the Lyapunov foliations become uniformly distributed at a polynomial rate, except, possibly, for a small measure set.
+The fact that the we need to prove the Poisson Limit Theorem for higher rank subgroups constitutes the main novelty of Sections \ref{sec.poisson.abstract}--\ref{SSDenom}.

-The relevant equidistribution results for unipotent subgroups of $SL_3(\reals)$ acting on the space of three dimensional lattices are presented in Section~\ref{SSSLMix}.